weatherxm-network/weather-markets/london-resolver/README.md

 AVG TEMP: 8.3 Celsius

 ```
-After running the filtering in chunks for all **.parquet** files, the average temperature is calculated for the chosen time using the env variables *AFTER and BEFORE*.
-The output in the end `AVG TEMP: 9.3 Celsius` indicates the average temperature for this time period.
+After running the filtering in chunks for all **.parquet** files, the median highesttemperature is calculated for the chosen time using the env variables *AFTER and BEFORE*.
+The output in the end `AVG TEMP: 9.3 Celsius` indicates the median highesttemperature for this time period.

 ---

 ## Next Steps

 To build on the success of this experiment, future efforts may include the following:
-- **30 Days Resolver**: Run the above script for over 30 days, and then find the average temperature for the last 30 days.
+- **30 Days Resolver**: Run the above script, and then find the median highesttemperature.
 - **Decentralized Data Pipelines**: Implement a system that continuously ingests and processes weather data using decentralized, distributed pipelines.
 This approach will ensure data integrity and eliminate central points of failure.

 - **Trustless Computation**: Leverage a decentralized computation framework to perform temperature calculations across multiple nodes.
 This guarantees that the results are produced transparently and can be verified by any party.